Who are our administration staff?

 Krystyna Villanueva-Gruszecka, Guidance Counsellor / Online Teacher / New Teacher Development Lead

-In addition to being the mentor teacher for Webequie, Krystyna is the new teacher development lead for Keewaytinook Internet High School.
+In addition to being the online teacher, Krystyna is the new teacher development lead for Keewaytinook Internet High School and a guidance counselor!

 Jason Clement, Technology Lead

 Hello!
 My name is Jason Clement.

 I am the technology lead for KiHS, and this is my second year with KiHS.

 I was born and raised in Thunder Bay, Ontario.
 Before joining KiHS, I spent two school years working in Webequie as a technology, science, and mathematics teacher.
 In my spare time I enjoy playing guitar and video games, tinkering with electronics, and travelling.
 You may see me in your communities from time to time, and I am excited to meet all of you!